avalluvan/Parallel-Computing/README.md

 - `cosipy` and `histpy` (optional)

 ## Result
 The code successfully recovers the injected signal of 3 supernovae, Cassiopeia A, G1.9+0.3 (Galactic Bulge), and SN1987A (Large Magellanic Cloud) in just 12 seconds.
-This is a ~20x speed-up with respect to the code in the COSIpy library, which took 3 hours 20 minutes.
+This is a 1000x speed-up with respect to the code in the COSIpy library, which took 3 hours 20 minutes!
 ![image](assets/44Timap.png)